rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-4-in-post-order.md

     end

     //- a cyclic graph
-    if (parRef >= i) begin
+    if (parRef <= i) begin
       assert(false)
     end

+    //- parRef in [i,#n]
     parent = nodes[parRef]
-    parent.addAsLastChild(current)
+    parent.addAsFirstChild(current)
   end

   return roots
 end
 ```

-Note that, as before, since the parent references are forwards-oriented,
-a first pass is used to pre-create all the node objects such that they are
-accessible by the second pass.
+Recall that the POST and POSTR traversals are forward-oriented.
+That is,
+each node `c` has a parent `p` that is subsequent to it in the trace of
+nodes `n`.

+* `(p subsequent-to c)` is true for `(p ancestor-of c)`

+Note that, even though the tree order is no suborder to the corresponding
+trace, it still is a suborder to the reversed trace.

+Note that, in the context of a forward-oriented encoding, the invalid
+reference (x) is assumed to have a positive value of `#n+1`.